apyle/StatInfer_PeerAssessment1/PA1.md

-# Comparing the exponential distribution in R with the Central Limit Theorem
+# Using R to Compare the Exponential Distribution with the Central Limit Theorem
 Alexander Pyle, <apyle@github.com>
 December 27, 2015